jpsca/formidable/docs/content/forms.md

 ### `validate()`

-You don't usually need to directly call this method, since the `is_valid`/`is_invalid` properties does it for you if needed.
+You don't usually need to directly call this method, since the `is_valid`/`is_invalid` properties do it for you if needed.

 The method triggers validation of each of its fields and, if there are no errors, it calls the [`after_validate`](#after_validate) method of the form, if one is defined.